 BROWN SUGAR CINNAMON FILLING

-- Place the butter, brown sugar, cinnamon, and salt in a small bowl.
+- Make the cinnamon filling.
+Place the butter, brown sugar, cinnamon, and salt in a small bowl.
 Mix well to combine.

 - Turn the dough out onto a lightly floured surface, and roll into a rectangle that is 24” x 16” (60cm x 40cm), squaring off the edges often as you roll.
 Spread with the brown sugar cinnamon mixture, ensuring the filling is spread evenly over the surface.

-- Starting with a long side, roll up into a tight spiral.
+- Roll up the cinnamon rolls.
+Starting with a long side, roll up into a tight spiral.
 Cut the log into two pieces and place them side by side on a sheet pan lined with parchment paper and lightly sprayed with cooking spray.
 Lightly cover the dough logs with plastic wrap, and transfer to the freezer for 20 minutes in order to firm up slightly (this step is optional but helps give a neater cut).

-- Once the dough logs have chilled, remove from the fridge.
+- Cut the cinnamon rolls.
+Once the dough logs have chilled, remove from the fridge.
 Using a sharp knife, slice each log into 6 equal pieces (I like to use a ruler), and arrange on the prepared baking sheet or baking dish, evenly spacing between.

 - Lightly cover the pan with plastic wrap, and leave to rise for 45 minutes to an hour, or until puffy, and a small indentation is left when poked gently with your finger.